Places where I have slept

 Here, two projects illustrate the studio design sequence across the semester.
 Architecture student Hannah Frossard proposed an elevated orthogonal grid of 24 rooms.
 Her room is conceived as a private sensorium with a voyeuristic scenography inspired by a close analysis of Adolf Loos’ spatial and material interior organizations.
 The project turns its back to the street creating an unexpected interior.
 The rich material palette, and the recurrent use of mirrors, make the interior space of the hotel an infinite voyeuristic condition, a rich and endless interior hidden within a banal box (Figures 1 and 2).
 Interior Design graduate student Georges Fares proposed a youth Glam Hostel.
 He invested a significant part of the semester designing a multi-functional textile screen/curtain that serves as a mutable interior partition mechanism.
 Four large communal rooms (12 beds each) are elevated from the ground plane.
 The screen allows each room to be sub-divided according to different levels of occupancy, individual travelers and groups of friends.
 The design of the curtain involved a digital exploration of design issues that dealt with serial variation, digitally derived patterning, and digital fabrication.
 The intricate and multi-faceted felt geometry of the curtain helps with noise absorption.
 Where conventional hotels resort to mediocre art to decorate and fill interior surfaces, the curtains’ sculptural nature make them an integral decorative element of the hostel.
 At the same time, the curtains transform the ordinary architecture of the strip mall by “dressing” its walls and transforming it into an extraordinary and theatrical space (Figure 3).

 In Sorkin’s words, “cities are juxtaposition engines” .
 Students were encouraged to carefully consider program juxtapositions that would enable encounters among the immediate local community, extended city residents, and temporary travelers.
 Hannah Frossard proposed a Karaoke bar at ground level.
 This program would attract locals and travelers at night, activating the strip mall also during evening hours making it a safer location (Figure 4).
 The ground floor below the communal hostel rooms designed by Georges Fares is left fully opened to pop-up uses such as temporary markets, food trucks, and music performances.
 An aluminium version of the room’s interior curtain allows the ground level to be sub-divided as needed.
 Interior elements, the aluminium curtain and furniture pieces are used to define outdoor rooms.
 Outdoor public space is “domesticated” and treated as an interior (Figures 5 & 6).
 By embracing the hotel as a social condenser, the studio gained a better understanding of the benefits and challenges of socio-economic diversity and the risk of gentrification.
-Like a form of urban acupuncture, small and incisive actions have the potential (positive and negative) to radically transform established buildings and urban forms, altering the recursive relationship between the micro (the interior) and the macro (the city’s social make up) and therefore changing the way we experience the city.
+Like a form of urban acupuncture, insightful interventions, even if minor, have the potential (positive and negative) to radically transform established buildings and urban forms, altering the recursive relationship between the micro (the interior) and the macro (the city’s social make up) and therefore changing the way we experience the city.